-AllianceRx Walgreens Prime, the mail service pharmacy for members with BCBSIL prescription drug coverage, provides safe, fast and cost-effective pharmacy services that can save you time and money.
-With this program, you can obtain up to a 90-day supply of long-term (or maintenance) medications through AllianceRx Walgreens Prime.
+Express Scripts® Pharmacy, the mail-order pharmacy for members with BCBSIL prescription drug coverage, provides safe, fast and cost-effective pharmacy services that can save you time and money.
+With this program, you can obtain up to a 90-day supply of long-term (or maintenance) medications through Express Scripts Pharmacy.
 Maintenance medications are those drugs you may take on an ongoing basis to treat conditions such as high cholesterol, high blood pressure or diabetes.
-View the maintenance drug list to see if your medication is included.
+Download the maintenance drug list to check if your medication is included.

 You have more than one option to fill or refill a prescription online or from a mobile device:

 To send a prescription order through the mail, log in to Blue Access for MembersSM.
 Complete the mail order form.
-Mail your prescription, completed order form and payment to AllianceRx Walgreens Prime.
+Mail your prescription, completed order form and payment to Express Scripts Pharmacy.

 Specialty medications are those used to treat serious or chronic conditions.
 Examples include hepatitis C, hemophilia, cancer and multiple sclerosis.
 They often require careful adherence to treatment plans, have special handling or storage needs, and may only be stocked by select pharmacies.
-See the Specialty Pharmacy Program member flier for more information.
+More information is available in the Specialty Pharmacy Program member flier.

-A split fill program may apply to some specialty medications like select oral oncology (cancer) drugs.
+A split fill program may apply to some medications like select oral oncology (cancer), multiple sclerosis and iron toxicity drugs.
 This program lets you try the medication first to make sure you can tolerate any potential side effects.
 You will get a partial fill of your prescription and only pay for what was filled (a prorated cost of your benefits).